Jamal Sowell: Career

 Jamal Sowell was selected by Governor Ron DeSantis of Florida to serve as the state's Secretary of Commerce and CEO of Enterprise Florida, Inc. (EFI) the state's principal economic development organization at the outset of the Governor's administration.
-Enterprise Florida is a public private partnership which coupled Florida's department of commerce with a private sector Board of Directors to direct economic development efforts throughout the state.
+Enterprise Florida is a public private partnership which replaced Florida's former department of commerce with a private sector Board of Directors to direct economic development efforts throughout the state.
 EFI works with the state's economic development associations, economic development partners and private sector businesses to recruit new employers to the state while creating new business opportunities abroad for Florida-based businesses.

-Sowell oversaw the entities 3 statewide offices and 14 international offices.
+Sowell oversaw the 3 statewide offices and 14 international offices.
 When Sowell left the role, Florida had 16 consecutive months of job growth after the height of shutdowns at the start of the pandemic.
-Enterprise Florida led the relocation or expansion of companies like Dun & Bradstreet, The Boeing Company, Citigroup, Pfizer, The Blackstone Group, Goldman-Sachs, Ark Invest, and many more in the Sunshine State.
-In his resignation letter he told the Governor, "What you did was very simple but very different from other states: you let the world know that we were open and ready for business," Sowell said.
-"That alone, drew remarkable interest in Florida and Florida businesses, sparking a migration of hundreds of thousands of new residents here."
+Under Sowell's leadership, Enterprise Florida led the relocation or expansion of companies like Dun & Bradstreet, The Boeing Company, Citigroup, Pfizer, The Blackstone Group, Goldman-Sachs, Ark Invest, and many more in the Sunshine State.

 During Sowell's tenure, the organization organized the largest trade mission to Israel in the state's history on behalf of the Governor.
 The goal of the mission was to strengthen ties between Florida and the State of Israel.
 This trip solidified future trade ties with Israel as it was the first time a governor from any U.S. state, visited both the University of Ariel and the region of Gush Etzion.
 While in Israel, the governor visited Yad Vashem, the World Holocaust Remembrance Center.
 He also signed an anti-Semitism bill passed unanimously by the Florida House and Senate.
 Governor DeSantis participated in round tables and discussions with Israeli experts addressing a broad range of issues from water and agricultural technology, medical and environmental research, tourism, cultural and educational exchanges, to school safety and security.

 The Florida delegation met with Prime Minister Benjamin Netanyahu, and two Israeli Cabinet members, the Minister of Science, Ofir Akunis, and the Minister of Strategic Affairs, Gilad Erdan, to discuss ways to strengthen relations between Florida and Israel in a variety of areas including space technologies, cybersecurity, emergency management, increasing trade, and investments.
-They also met with executives from EL AL airlines, which laid the groundwork for EL AL flights to Orlando and the eventual relocation of the EL AL headquarters from New York to Miami.
+They also met with executives from EL AL airlines.
 This mission was a natural continuation for Sowell because of his time working in Israel and experience in college advocating for the U.S.-Israel relationship.